LinqLover/symbolic-execution-survey/report/report.md

 While static analysis tools typically offer higher performance, they often offer lower precision or selectivity than dynamic analysis.
 For example, static type flow analyzers cannot reason about metaprogramming constructs such as Python's `getattr` function or JavaScript's `Function.prototype.bind()` method, and static performance prediction tools cannot account for the bottlenecks of an individual hardware configuration.
-However, while dynamic analysis tools typically provide higher quality results, they require *context* for running an application and reaching all its different states.
+However, while dynamic analysis tools typically provide higher-quality results, they require *context* for running an application and reaching all its different states.
 Programmers can provide context by preparing a set of possible user interactions or by creating a comprehensive test suite, but this is a costly process, as these artifacts often do not yet exist or cover only a small portion of the code base.

 *Symbolic execution* addresses this problem by automatically discovering and analyzing the execution paths of a program while requiring little or no specification on the part of programmers.